constantlearner/ticket-service/README.md

 ===================================
-*  Ticket BookingService Homework *
+*  Ticket BookingService Assignment  *
 ===================================

 This ticket service allows user to create multiple holds and reservations for one customer.